Last updated: 22 October 2021

 Open your browser and point it to

-From here you just have to follow the installer, which will help you get FileRun running with just a few clicks:
+You should see the FileRun installation wizard which will help you get FileRun running with just a few clicks:

 Next to proceed.
 Review the server requirements check and make sure there is no red error message: